shijazi88/hijazisms/README.md

 $smsManager->retryFailedSms();
 ```

+### 6. Rate Limiting

+The package includes rate limiting to control the number of messages sent to a recipient within a specific time frame.
+The rate limit is set in the code and can be modified as needed.

+- **Default Rate Limit**: The default rate limit is 5 messages per hour.
+If a recipient exceeds this limit, no more messages will be sent to them until the limit resets.

+The rate limit is checked automatically in the `sendSms`, `sendSmsAndLog`, and `sendSmsBulk` methods.

 ## Managing Migrations

-The package includes a migration file that creates the `sms_logs` table used for logging SMS messages.
+The package includes a migration file that creates the `sms_logs` and `sms_rate_limits` tables used for logging SMS messages, scheduling SMS, and tracking rate limits.
 To publish the migration to your main Laravel application, run:

 ```bash
 php artisan vendor:publish --provider="Hijazi\Hijazisms\HijazismsServiceProvider" --tag=migrations